-- 1. The following compulsory papers (105 points): - PSYCH511 Evaluation Research Design (15pts) - PSYCH513 Evaluation Research Analysis (30pts) - PSCYH575 Kaupapa Māori Psychology (15pts) - PSYCH583 Foundations of Community Psychology (15pts) - PSYCH582 Community Health Psychology (15pts) - PSYCH502 Community Culture and Diversity (15pts) - 2.
+- 1. The following compulsory papers (105 points): - PSYCH511 Evaluation Research Design (15pts) - PSYCH513 Evaluation Research Analysis (30pts) - PSCYH575 Kaupapa Māori Psychology (15pts) - PSYCH583 Foundations of Community Psychology (15pts) - PSYCH582 Community Health Psychology (15pts) - PSYCH502 Community Culture and Diversity (15pts)1 - 2.
 Optional papers in Psychology or in other subjects to a total of either 30, 60 or 90 points (depending on your thesis/dissertation selection) are permitted.
 Optional papers are selected in consultation with the Community Psychology Programme Director. - 3.
 Completion of a thesis or dissertation.
-Either a 120 point thesis (PSYCH594) or a 90 point thesis (PSYCH593) is required.
+Either a 120 point thesis (PSYCH594), a 90 point thesis (PSYCH593) or a 60 point dissertation (PSYCH592) is required.
 Unless there are particular reasons for doing otherwise, a 120 point thesis is the recommended option.
-Your thesis must be on a topic that is relevant to community psychology.
+Your thesis or dissertation must be on a topic that is relevant to community psychology.
+Those who chose a 60 point dissertation cannot progress directly to PGDipPracPsych(Comm).

 Normally, students complete 120 points in taught papers in the first year and a 120 point thesis in their second year.
-If students require further papers, they could enrol in a 90 point thesis in their second year and complete a further 30 points in taught papers.
+Students who opt for a 90 point thesis in their second year would normally complete a further 30 points in taught papers.
+Those who chose a 60pt option will be required to do further substantive self-directed research before being eligible for entry to PGDipPracPsych(Comm).